 Is a virtual room

-Finite Impulse Response (FIR) generator designed to create high quality
+Finite Impulse Response (FIR) generator designed to

-natural-sounding reverberberation to be processed with:
+be processed with:

 - MultiVolver™ (Classic,